The Suffragette Handkerchief

 The Suffragette Handkerchief is a handkerchief displayed at The Priest House, West Hoathly in West Sussex, England.
 It has sixty-six embroidered signatures and two sets of initials, mostly of women imprisoned in HMP Holloway for their part in the Women's Social and Political Union Suffragette window smashing demonstrations of March 1912.
-This was a brave act of defiance in a prison where the women were closely watched at all times.
+The Handkerchief was an act of defiance in a prison where the women were closely watched at all times.

 Origin

 It is believed that the Handkerchief was started by Mary Ann Hilliard as she kept it as a souvenir of her fellow prisoners afterwards until donating it to the archive of the British College of Nurses.
 The March 1942 issue of the British Journal of Nursing recorded that:

 Miss Mary Hilliard, a gentle, very valiant suffragette, has bestowed as a gift to the College the fine linen handkerchief, signed by and embroidered by all the gallant women who suffered imprisonment for conscience sake, in support of the enfranchisement of women in Holloway prison in March 1912.
 It displays 67 signatures embroidered in various colours, and all that remains is to offer a warm vote of thanks to Miss Mary Hilliard, R.B.N.A., and to await the time when this historic gift can be suitably framed and placed in the History Section of the British College of Nurses, where its unique value will be appreciated.’